Heydon/forceFeed/README.md

 # forceFeed.js

+**Static mockups are liars.
+They only show optimal content.**

-Designed to help you test your design's tolerance for variable, dynamic content.
+The `forceFeed.js` script is designed to help you test your design's tolerance for variable, dynamic content.
 A tiny script that "force feeds" HTML elements with random text content within specified parameters.
 Set up, keep refreshing your browser until something breaks, then fix the design.

 ## Get started